-They will also have carried out genetic testing on both parents to reduce the chances of the puppies inheriting diseases.
+They should also have carried out genetic testing on both parents to reduce the chances of the puppies inheriting diseases.

-In nearly all cases, however, you will likely find the price of breeder-born Cockapoo puppies clearly reflects these valuable extras!
+However, in nearly all cases, you will likely find the price of breeder-born Cockapoo puppies clearly reflects these valuable extras!

-Cockapoo cost generally begins at $1,000 and can run as high as $3,000 for show quality stock or rare colorations.
+For starters, Cocker Spaniel Poodle mixes generally cost at least $1,000 and can run as high as $3,000 for show-quality stock or rare colorations.

 Fortunately, we’ve got lots of free guides to help you along the way.